What does the SoA do?

-Find out if you are eligible to join the SoA by taking our eligibility quiz and sign up online today.
+Find out if you are eligible to join the SoA by taking our eligibility quiz.
+If you know you’re eligible, join now.

 Why should I join the SoA?

-Being a member of our community of professional authors has a huge number of benefits from advice to discounts, guides to boardroom hire.
-Find out how you can make the most out of your membership.
+Being a member of our community of professional authors has a huge number of professional benefits, such as advice, discounts, guides and boardroom hire.
+Making the most out of your membership.

 How do I get an agent?
 How can I get published?

 We are unable to recommend or endorse any particular agent or publishers, however a useful resource is the Writers’ & Artists’ Yearbook.
 This book has full listings of all agents and publishers in the UK and contains some useful articles on all aspects of publication.
 It’s available to buy or you can pick a copy up at many local libraries.